theflakes/reg_hunter/README.md

     Misc:
         -h, --help                  Show this screen
-        -l, --limit                 Try to minimize CPU use as much as possible
+        -l, --limit                 Try to minimize CPU use as much as possible --print                     Always output log whether a hunt matched or not --debug                     Print error logs
+                                        e.g. access denied to a registry key failure opening a registry key

 Note:
     If not run as an administrator some telemetry cannot be harvested.

+    An error log with tag of 'HiddenKey' will be generated if any registry key that fails to open is identified as a maliciously hidden key. e.g. Key path ends with a unicode null character.

     The output is mostly meant to be fed into some hunting backend.
 But, there are some built in hunts; --null, --binary, ...